 Solving the Delta’s problems will require bold thinking and focused action.
 Changing Course, with the support and participation of the State of Louisiana and U.S. Army Corps of Engineers (USACE), seeks to develop approaches that demonstrate how, over time, the Mississippi River’s water and sediment can be used to maximize rebuilding of Delta wetlands in areas adjacent to the Mississippi River below New Orleans, while continuing to meet the needs of navigation, flood protection, and coastal industries and communities.

-An independent effort led by local and national leaders, Changing Course will contribute additional innovation, competition, and private sector engagement in time to inform Louisiana’s next coastal Master Plan in 2017.
-The competition will allow for a fresh look at the lower Mississippi River, giving our partners at agencies and in communities across the Delta the freedom to think big.
+An independent effort led by local and national leaders, Changing Course will contribute additional innovation, competition, and private sector engagement in time to inform Louisiana’s next coastal Master Plan in 2017 and other official planning processes.
+The competition allows for a fresh look at the lower Mississippi River, giving our partners at agencies and in communities across the Delta the freedom to think big.